grandeurdev/arduino-sdk/README.md

 // the cloud breaks.
 ```

-### Up to the Cloud: Fetching and Updating Device Data
+### Up to the Cloud - Fetching and Updating Device Data

 In the Grandeur ecosystem, we generally classify the device data into two types: **summary** for noncontrollable device variables and **parms** for controllable device variables.
 You can get and set both using the following functions: